 There are a few different ways to take CBD oil.
 There are CBD edibles, capsules, and vaporizers.
-You can buy CBD in a lip balm, muscle rub, cream, or even a cooking oil!
+You can buy CBD in a lip balm, muscle rub, cream, or even cooking oil!

-In addition, there are topical CBD oils and creams that you can apply directly to areas where you’re feeling pain.
+Also, there are topical CBD oils and creams that you can apply directly to areas where you’re feeling pain.
 This is what many people do if they’re trying to recover from an injury or ailment that has a direct source.
 Even rubbing CBD into tired, overworked shoulders can make a world of difference.

 There’s even CBD drops you can safely give to pets to help with their anxiety.
 Many pet owners keep a bit of CBD on hand for when storms arise.
-Helping your scaredy cat or dog stay calm through loud, booming thunder and lightning can make a huge impact on your pet’s happiness and your peace of mind.
+Helping your scaredy-cat or dog stay calm through loud, booming thunder and lightning can make a huge impact on your pet’s happiness and your peace of mind.